 KARAMAH seeks an intern to support our civil rights division.
-The intern will report to our Director of Civil Rights and Policy to support research, fact checking, data gathering, and policy development.
+The intern will report to our Interim Executive Director to support research, fact checking, data gathering, and policy development.
 The ideal candidate is pursuing a career in public policy, advocacy, or the law.
 Writing and publishing experience preferred but not required.
-A passion for human […]
+A passion for human rights, gender […]

 KARAMAH seeks law student interns for the fall, spring and summer semesters.
 Legal interns will work under the supervision of a KARAMAH staff attorney on a full range of family law matters including divorce, child custody and visitation, child and spousal support, and protective orders.
 In addition legal interns will help develop introductory legal curricula for specific programs, and provide support on many of KARAMAH’s programs and initiatives.